So much better than a bowl of oatmeal.

 The results?
 We did enjoy these scones, and their nice maple flavor.
 However, it does seem that our current favorites have kept their number one spot, with maple oatmeal taking a close second.

-These scones can be made plain, as displayed on the right.
-For a moister scone, topping each with maple glaze is a nice addition.
+These scones can be made plain, as displayed above.
+For a moister scone, topping each with maple glaze is a nice addition. (

 - 2 cups flour